pLabarta/decred-writings/rasp-berry-cred.md

 # My experience setting up a DCR full-node

 Some weeks ago, we decided to set up a Decred full-node at our office.
-There are no developers in our team, we are just a bunch of people with design and communication backgrounds so it presented a bit of a challenge.
+There are no developers in our team.
+We are just a bunch of people with design and communication backgrounds so it presented a bit of a challenge.
 Fortunately, everything is well documented on Github and the Decred site.
 The node is now up and running.
 This was our experience.

 ## Research